nTrajkovik/BeGamer/README.md

             platforms.ForEach(a => { a.Draw(g); });
         }
         /// <summary>
-        /// Removing the elements which are out of the screen
+        /// Removing the elements which are out of the screen (ShouldDie())
         /// </summary>
         public void Destroy()
         {